SPSC-TUGraz/earcillator/README.md

 cd earcillator
 ```

-Further usage depends on the scripts and modules in `src/` and `scripts/`.
+Further usage depends on the scripts and modules in `src/`.

 ---